Skip to main content

 7. farm-ng Oak Service Overview: This overview provides a base understanding of the gRPC service the client you create will connect to.

-In the Camera ArUco example we are going show how to implement a simple Aruco marker detector using the OpenCV library and the Camera service to detect and estimate the 6DoF pose of an Aruco marker useful for robot localization.
+In the Camera ArUco example we are going show how to implement a simple ArUco marker detector using the OpenCV library and the Camera service to detect and estimate the 6DoF pose of an ArUco marker useful for robot localization.

-To understand the basics of the Aruco marker detection and pose estimation, please refer to the OpenCV Aruco tutorial.
+To understand the basics of the ArUco marker detection and pose estimation, please refer to the OpenCV ArUco tutorial.

 We also recommend to read first the Camera Client and Camera Calibration tutorials.